NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Mul(n *Mat) *Mat
 ```
-Mul is the element-wise multiplication of a mat object by another which is passed to this method.
+Mul is the element-wise multiplication of a Mat by another which is passed to this method.

-The shape of the mat objects must be the same (same number or rows and columns) and the results of the element-wise multiplication is stored in the original mat on which the method was invoked.
+The shape of the Mats must be the same (same number or rows and columns) and the results of the element-wise multiplication is stored in the original mat on which the method was invoked.